Maintaining Your Mustang's Aftermarket Wheels

-Keep Them Clean: As stated above, it is important to keep wheels clean, not allowing road film, contaminants and brake dust (which retain moisture) to accumulate and sit on the surface.
+Keep Your Mustang's Wheels Clean: As stated above, it is important to keep wheels clean, not allowing road film, contaminants and brake dust (which retain moisture) to accumulate and sit on the surface.
 If you live in a harsh winter climate where salt and chemicals are used during the winter, regular cleaning is even more important.

 Polished aluminum wheels are very popular, particularly with racing, off-road and hot rod enthusiasts, however, they do require more periodic maintenance than other finishes, depending upon the climate, road conditions and your vehicle car care practices in general.

 Polished aluminum wheels require the highest degree of maintenance and a certain amount of oxidation is to be expected as the wheels naturally oxidize with age.
 Polished wheels can be re-polished commercially or by hand after many years of use, effectively restoring them to an almost factory original condition.